 It is easy to distinguish:

 - If the bulbs are out behind the display, then all the rows and colunms do work on the Rover instrument cluster's LCD display, but the background light of the Rover LCD display is uneven, or some cases the display is completely dark.
-This case no need to repair the pixels, you do not need a silver or carbon ribbon cable, nor a new LCD display.
+This case no need to repair the pixels, you do not need a silver, nor a new LCD display.
 This case you just need to buy the lightbulbs that provide light behind the Rover LCD display.

 Can I do the pixel repair of my Rover instrument cluster's LCD display at home?
 How about tools?

 Well, most of the Rover instrument cluster's LCD pixel repair KITs we sell are designed to be simple and easy to use.
 The word easy should now be the subject of further discussion.
 An average Rover instrument cluster's LCD display pixel repair is far more difficult then replacing a lightbulb.
 You definitely have to have good mechnical skills, and some household tools, such as nippers, screewdrivers, household tape, and other goodies to fix things around the house.

 If you have to ask one of these questions, then you definitly should NOT do a Rover instrument cluster LCD pixel repair at home (we were asked these questions before, this is not a joke):

 - Which way should I turn the screwdriver to undo the screw?